PCMDI/mip-cmor-tables/.github/ISSUE_TEMPLATE/add-consortium.md

 Use the below table to provide your consortium names

+## Do not forget to add consortium name to issue title.

 **Name**
-CONSORT-NAME
+CONSORTIUM-NAME

 **Who is this part of **
 - CMIP institution 1
 - CMIP institution 2

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.